JohnL3/milestone-project-four/README.md

 This website is for everybody who enjoys finding different recipes to try out or want to share there recipes or just to store there recipes.
 As a user I should be able visti the site and have options to signup login or view recipes.
 This is a achieved on the landing page where you have links to a signup/login section and a link to the recipe page which shows all the recipes.
+As a user I should have my own page Where I can
+- Create recipes
+- See Just recipes I created
+- Collect recipes I am interested in
+- Edit my recipes

+This is achieved when you signup, you are directed to your own page where you can create recipes, view your recipes, collect recipes and edit your own recipes.